-The start of school, whether in the classroom or remotely at home, brings new friends, fun times and excitement at what the year holds.
-So you want your kids to feel their very best so they are fully ready to learn, no matter where that learning takes place.
+The start of school brings new friends, fun times and excitement at what the year holds.
+So you want your kids to feel their very best so they are fully ready to learn.

 A few simple steps can reduce the risk of the most common health problems and ensure a productive and happy school year for your kids or grandkids.